KILTprotocol/docs/docs/concepts/07_advanced_concepts/02_nested_ctypes.md

 ---

 A Nested CType is a hierarchical composite schema that includes other CTypes as substructures by referencing them.
-For example, a company could use a Nested CType that includes the required credentials, qualifications, health and safety certificates, etc. of its current employees.
+For example, a company could use a Nested CType that includes the required Credentials, qualifications, health and safety certificates, etc. of its current employees.
 When verifying a Nested CType, the sub-CTypes need to be available.

 ## Referencing